pprunty/pprunty.github.io/posts/05-just-do-it.md

 make you 'great'.
 As someone who's always enjoyed being sporadic in my interests, pardon my French, but I think it's all bullshit.

-After initially dropping out of a general Engineering undergraduate degree after, ehm, 3 weeks, I decided to go back to college a year later to study a joint degree in Mathematics and English literature.
-Today, people often put these two subjects on opposite sides of the intellectual spectrum and say:
+After dropping out of a General Engineering program just ehm, three weeks in, I decided to return to college a year later, to study a joint degree in Mathematics and English literature.
+Nowadays, people consider these two subjects to be on opposite sides of the intellectual spectrum and say things like:

 "You're either a Math person or an English person."